MichaelMcCulloch/WhisperVoiceKeyboard/POLICY.md

 **Log Data**

 I want to inform you that whenever you use my Service, in a case of an error in the app I collect nothing and no information.
-If it goes boom, I have no way of knowing.
+If it crashes, I have no way of knowing.

 **Cookies**